VivekReddy98/TF_ICF/README.md

 # TF_ICF
-Implementation of TF_ICF using Map Reduce
+Implementation of TF_ICF using Map-Reduce, Spark and MPI.